bradgough/labs/HYCU/hycu_lab.rst

 EXERCISE 8 – APPLICATION DISCOVERY & BACKUP / RESTORE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Objective: Perform auto discovery of a SQL Server database and perform backup & restore.
+Objective: Perform auto discovery of a SQL Server database and perform a backup & restore.

 Prerequisites: SQL Server with a single SQL instance, Credentials for VM access, and Credentials for SQL database access (sysadmin permission).